Dental Implants Wilmington DE

 The implants we offer have three components that are combined for the final “tooth”.
 The first is the “fixture” and that is made of titanium and is placed into the jaw as the primary support.
 After healing, 3-6 months, an impression is taken of fixture and a zirconia (porcelain) abutment and crown is made by a dental laboratory.

-Fixture + Abutement + Crown = “A Tooth”
+Fixture + Abutment + Crown = “A Tooth”

 Do All Dental Implants Succeed?
 Why Do Some Implants Fail?

-The biggest determinants of implant success are the health of patient, amount of bone available for implant and experience of dentist.
-We will check your health history for contra indications for implants.
+The biggest determinants of implant success are the health of the patient, the amount of bone available for an implant, and the experience of the dentist.
+We will check your health history for contraindications for implants.
 The two biggest challenges are Diabetes and smoking.
-The amount of bone will be evaluated based on a special xray machine we have at Smile Solutions called a CBCT.
-Our Cone Beam x-ray will give me a 3 dimension view of the area for an implant.
-And I have studied and placed implants for 10 years.
-I am a Diplomate, their highest level, with the International College of Oral Implantologist and have Fellowships from ICOI and The Misch Institute.
+The amount of bone will be evaluated based on a special X-ray machine we have at Smile Solutions called a CBCT.
+Our Cone Beam x-ray will give Dr. Emmi a 3 dimension view of the area for an implant.
+Dr. Emmi has studied and placed implants for 10 years, is a Diplomate, at their highest level, with the International College of Oral Implantologist, and has Fellowships from ICOI and The Misch Institute.

 Do Dental Implants Hurt?

 All this information about titanium placed in jaws et cetera may seem scary and painful but we will explain everything in detail and do our best to make it as comfortable as possible.
 Most patients experience mild discomfort only for simple implant placement.
 Please call or email us if you have any questions at all.